Jerl92/McPlayer/README.txt

-=== Plugin Name ===
+=== MCPlayer ===
-Contributors: (this should be a list of wordpress.org userid's) Donate link: jerl92.tk
-Tags: comments, spam
+Tags: music player, full width, playlist
-Requires at least: 3.0.1
+Requires at least: 4.9
-Tested up to: 3.4
+Tested up to: 4.9.1
-Stable tag: 4.3
+Stable tag: 4.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+MCPlayer The frist full-width HTML5/JS/AJAX audio Player with Playlist, Plugin for Wordpress.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+MCPlayer is make with JS taken from, https://github.com/miguel-perez/smoothState.js: Unobtrusive page transitions with jQuery, https://github.com/dymio/player-56s: Web audio-player with playlist and minimalistic view as option, https://wordpress.org/plugins/rs-save-for-later/: Simplicity Save for Later will add a button to your posts/pages/custom post types so users can save that content so they can access it later.

 A few notes about the sections above: